kubeedge/ianvs/docs/proposals/algorithms/lifelong-learning/Implementation of a Class Incremental Learning Algorithm Evaluation System based on Ianvs.md

 ## 1 Motivation

 ### 1.1 Background
-Currently, lifelong learning is facing a challenge: new classes may appear when a model trains on a new data domain ( for example, in the figure below, three classes in red are new classes in `Domain 2` ), which makes it difficult for models to maintain generalization ability and results in a severe performance drop.
+Currently, lifelong learning is facing a challenge: new classes may appear when models are trained on a new data domain ( for example, in the figure below, three classes in red are new classes in `Domain 2` ), which makes it difficult for models to maintain generalization ability and results in a severe performance drop.

 <div align = center>
 <img src="images/OSPP_MDIL-SS_7.png" width = "300" height = "250" alt="MDIL-SS"  />
 </div>

-Many algorithms have been proposed to solve the class increment problem in domain-shift scenario.
+Many algorithms have been proposed to solve the class increment problem in domain shift scenario.
 However, such algorithms lack a unified testing environment, which is not conducive to comparing algorithms.
 In some cases, new algorithms are only tested on certain datasets, which is not rigorous.

-In this context, it is necessary to develop an algorithm evaluation system that provides standardized testing for class incremental learning algorithms, which is increasingly widely used in the industry, and evaluates the effectiveness of these algorithms.
+In this context, it is necessary to develop an algorithm evaluation system that provides standardized testing for class-incremental learning algorithms, which is increasingly widely used in the industry, and evaluates the effectiveness of these algorithms.

 [KubeEdge-Ianvs](https://github.com/kubeedge/ianvs) is a distributed collaborative AI benchmarking project which can perform benchmarks with respect to several types of paradigms (e.g. single-task learning, incremental learning, etc.).
-This project aims to take advantage of the benchmarking capabilities of ianvs to develop the evaluation system for class incremental learning algorithms to meet benchmarking requirements for this type of algorithm.
+This project aims to leverage the benchmarking capabilities of Ianvs to develop an evaluation system for class-incremental learning algorithms, in order to fulfill the benchmarking requirements specific to this type of algorithm.

 ### 1.2 Goals

-This project aims to build a benchmarking for class incremental learning on KubeEdge-Ianvs, it includes:
+This project aims to build a benchmarking for class-incremental learning in domain shift scenario on KubeEdge-Ianvs, it includes:
  - Reproduce the Multi-Domain Incremental Learning for Semantic Segmentation (MDIL-SS) algorithm proposed in the [WACV2022 paper](https://github.com/prachigarg23/MDIL-SS).
- - Use three specified datasets (including Cityscapes, SYNTHIA, and the Cloud-Robotic dataset provided by KubeEdge SIG AI) to conduct benchmarking tests.
- - Generate a comprehensive test report (including rankings, time, algorithm name, dataset, dataset distribution type, and test metrics, among other details)
+ - Use three datasets (including Cityscapes, SYNTHIA, and the Cloud-Robotic dataset provided by KubeEdge SIG AI) to conduct benchmarking tests and generate a comprehensive test report (including rankings, time, algorithm name, dataset,  and test metrics, among other details).

 ## 2 Proposal

-`Implementation of a Class Incremental Learning Algorithm Evaluation System based on Ianvs` taking MDIL-SS algorithm as an example, aims to test the performance of class incremental learning models following benchmarking standards, to make the development more efficient and productive.
+`Implementation of a Class Incremental Learning Algorithm Evaluation System based on Ianvs` taking MDIL-SS algorithm as an example, aims to test the performance of class-incremental learning models following benchmarking standards, to make the development more efficient and productive.

 The scope of the system includes

-- A test case for lifelong learning semantic segmentation algorithms, in which a test report can be successfully generated following instructions.
+- A test case for class-incremental learning semantic segmentation algorithms, in which a test report can be successfully generated following instructions.
 - Easy to expand, allowing users to seamlessly integrate existing algorithms into the system for testing.

 Targeting users include

-- Developers: Quickly test the performance of lifelong learning semantic segmentation algorithms for further optimization.
 - Beginners: Familiarize with distributed synergy AI and lifelong learning, among other concepts.
+- Developers: Quickly integrate class increment algorithms into Ianvs and test the performance for further optimization.

 ## 3 Design Details